GIGO Problem Statement

 This company’s warehouse management system (WMS) goes back to basics and, in so doing, endeavors to solve the industry-wide problem of how to prevent the introduction of quality defects within one’s value stream and to stop the garbage-in, garbage-out (GIGO) problem from negatively impacting your margins and customer-facing reputation.

 The current state of quality assurance through inventory control

 SphereWMS recognizes that the velocity in which products move through the supply-chain pipeline is only likely to increase as e-commerce becomes less the way of the future than standard consumer behavior.

-The team understand that this means warehouses and manufacturers upstream from a core distribution hub are unlikely to perform adequate quality checks or sampling audits on each and every delivery that hits their inbound docks.
+The team understands that this means warehouses and manufacturers upstream from a core distribution hub are unlikely to perform adequate quality checks or sampling audits on each and every delivery that hits their inbound docks.

-With the amount of products now flowing through e-commerce as well as brick-and-mortar channels at an all-time high, however, hub-and-spoke operators no longer have the ability to simply switch distributors or manufacturers to stem the defect injection, or pollution, of their own facilities.
+With the number of products now flowing through e-commerce as well as brick-and-mortar channels at an all-time high, however, hub-and-spoke operators no longer have the ability to simply switch distributors or manufacturers to stem the defect injection, or pollution, of their own facilities.

 This GIGO problem, or when the quality of the output is determined by the quality of the input, means that this ‘last-touch’ provider often gets inaccurately accused of poor fulfillment practices and loses life-time customers in the process.

 All that said, SphereWMS offers simple, though lasting, solutions to this documentation issue in order to hold couriers, manufacturers, and third-party logistics personnel were accountable when such pollution occurs.